AaronShepanik/DISTL_Report/README.md

 <h2>Description</h2>
 Principal author of a comprehensive data-driven’ report on the Swenson College of Science and Engineering’s retention rates, graduation rates, etc., including a SWOT analysis with an ROI from researched based solutions.
 This required a substantial amount of data sourcing and processing from both internal and external sources, multivariate analyses, and enhanced return-on-investment metrics based on advanced statistical modeling techniques.

-The largest skill check during this project was not the actual data analysis, but the aggregation of everything in a single professional, visually attactive, clear yet detailed document.
-I'll mention that whis was done while I was on summer vacation and is serving as the foundation and starting point for large collaborative external grant applications.
+The largest skill check during this project was not the actual data analysis, but the aggregation of everything in a single, professional, visually attactive, clear yet detailed document.
+I'll mention that whis was done while I was on summer vacation and is serving as the foundation and starting point for large collaborative external grant applications for my former colleagues at the university.
 You can view the full redacted version by clicking on the file above.
 <br />